gearoenix/gearoenix/README.md

 useful thing with it, because game engine have specific file format that can be created with my blender exporter plugin.
 If you desperately want to build it, you can contact me with email. hossein.noroozpour@gmail.com

+## Development Process
+Design and decision making in development process of this project is business oriented, it means: I'm developing a game with it and development of this project is dependent on the needs of that game and I design and develop a new feature whenever my game needs that new feature in the engine, sometimes in the design and or implementation I makes decisions that are mostly related to my game and urge of getting results, but I never ever disregards best practices in its development.

+One of the appearance of this development process in engine is, at very start, this engine was getting developed with `Vulkan API` but because of lake of market share and slow development, I decided to suspend `Vulkan` part and continue with `OpenGL ES 2`.

 ## License
 You can do whatever you want to do as long as you take responsibility of all of